cloud-gov/cg-site/content/overview/overview/portfolio-analysis.md

     - This is supported, but adds complexity because you may need to coordinate with your agency's network security staff and cloud.gov staff.

 ## What now?
-Now that you have a list of applications which are compatible with cloud.gov, and a sense of which will require more effort or are more complex, identify those which have the highest cost-of-delay… That is, the systems which will deliver the most benefit and which will reduce operational and security overhead the most by being in the cloud.
+Now that you have a sense of which applications are compatible with cloud.gov, and which will require more effort or are more complex, identify those which have the highest cost-of-delay...
+That is, the systems which will deliver the most benefit and which will reduce operational and security overhead the most by being in the cloud.
 You may need to work with your agency leadership to come to a consensus about where there's the most pain to be relieved or the most gain to be received, from the mission and financial rather than (technical) side.

 The cloud.gov team can help you evaluate which of your applications are easier to migrate to cloud.gov, as well as how to approach more complex applications that require more modification.
 For help interpreting this list or evaluating specific cases, please email the cloud.gov team for help with your evaluation at cloud-gov-inquiries@gsa.gov.